paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (A) *To the Chief of Engineers* — The district engineer for each district of the Corps of Engineers in which a wetlands restoration, enhancement, and creation area is established under this subsection shall transmit annual reports to the Chief of Engineers describing the amount and value of wetlands restored, enhanced, and created for the area and a summary of whether the area is contributing to the goal established in paragraph (2).

-  (B) *To Congress* — Not later than 3 years after November 28, 1990, the Secretary shall transmit to Congress a report evaluating the use of wetlands restoration, enhancement, and creation areas in fulfilling the goal established by paragraph (2), together with recommendations on whether or not to continue use of such areas as a means of meeting the goals established by subsection (a) of this section.
+  (B) *To Congress* — Not later than 3 years after November 28, 1990, the Secretary shall transmit to Congress a report evaluating the use of wetlands restoration, enhancement, and creation areas in fulfilling the goal established by paragraph (2), together with recommendations on whether or not to continue use of such areas as a means of meeting the goals established by subsection (a).

 (5) **Effect on other laws** — Nothing in this subsection affects any requirements under section 404 of the Federal Water Pollution Control Act ([33 U.S.C.
 1344](./chapter-026-water-pollution-prevention-and-control.md#section-1344)) or [section 403 of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-403).